SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - **Build compression of assets (to .gz files) is enabled by default**.
 You can still disable this if you prefer.
 - **All required scripts/assets (e.g. Bootstrap) are included in built project** (no more third party JS/font downloads).
 - **Web browser IndexedDB usage is enabled by default** to prevent having to download all the assets on each page refresh.
 You can still turn this off if you prefer the user to download the data every time.
 - **Uses single-threaded by default** as it seems to work better at the moment (tried this after seeing [@ufna](https://github.com/ufna/UE-HTML5)'s decision).
-Multi-threaded is still available but currently only works properly when packing for Development (will be looking into this issue).
 - **Web socket networking plugin is enabled by default** should you wish to use multiplayer in HTML5.
 - Added [**optional experimental support for websocket SSL**](Features/Feature-WebSocketSSL.md).
 This allows multiplayer to work when serving the HTML5 client via HTTPS.
 This feature is disabled by default.
 - Added an [**optional way to pass command line options to the HTML5 application**](Features/Feature-CommandLine.md) e.g. to select different maps etc. This feature is disabled by default.
+- Added support for using [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream) to attempt decompression of assets when they are not served with appropriate HTTP header.
+This gives more flexibility when hosting your application in environments where you don't/can't control the HTTP headers.
+This fallback is only supported in Chrome-based browsers.

 Live Example: [**AdhocCombat** (https://adhoccombat.com)](https://adhoccombat.com) - work in progress

+Known Issues:
+- In ES3 branch, reflections appear incorrect / have a blue tint.
+Using a gray texture reflection cubemap can somewhat mitigate this issue.
+See relevant [troubleshooting section](TROUBLESHOOTING.md).
+- In both ES2 and ES3 branch, HTML5 multithreading only works for Development builds (Test/Shipping has graphical corruption / black screen).
+Single-threaded is now the default and should be used to avoid this issue.

 ## Git Repository / Branches